Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from ARO cooperative agreement W911NF-25-2-0183 and an ARO ECP award from the Program `Modeling of Complex Systems' (PM - Dr. Rob Martin).
-This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy (DOE) Office of Science User Facility operated under Contract DE-AC02-06CH11357.
-We acknowledge support from DOE Office of Science, Office of Biological and Environmental Research through DOE-FOA-3194 from the Atmospheric System Research program.
+This work was supported by the ARO cooperative agreement W911NF-25-2-0183 and an ARO Young Investigator Award W911NF-24-1-0315 (PM - Dr. Rob Martin).
+We also acknowledge support from the DOE Office of Science, Office of Biological and Environmental Research through DOE-FOA-3194 from the Atmospheric System Research program.
 We also acknowledge computing resources from the Purdue Rosen Center for Advanced Computing.

 \FloatBarrier \FloatBarrier

 {Appendix \Alph{section}}